 - The community group Protect Our Homes and Hills took the lead in filing a lawsuit against the County of Orange and City of Yorba Linda.
 Hills For Everyone, California Native Plant Society, Endangered Habitats League and Friends of Harbors, Beaches and Parks are co-petitioners in the suit.

 - The project’s Environmental Impact Report was certified by the Orange County Board of Supervisors on March 10, 2015. it has been successfully challenged numerous times.

-- The Esperanza Hills/ project proposes approximately 340 units on over 460 acres.
+- The Esperanza Hills/ project proposes approximately 340 units on over 469 acres.

 - The November 2008 Freeway Complex Fire burned this site down and stalled consideration of the projects.
 It burned again in the 2020 Blue Ridge Fire.